aggi345/Video-leiga-support-session-REST/README.md

 The [Home controller](src/main/java/is/hi/hbv501/videoleiga/videoleiga/Controllers/HomeController.java) uses a uniform structure for every response.
 Helpful when you are returning more then a single entity in a response.

-Request wrappers are necessary when the request body includes 2 or more separate entities:
+Request wrappers can be useful when the request body includes 2 or more separate entities:

 ```json
 // JSON object example